irods/irods_client_rest_cpp/README.md

 ### /list
 This endpoint provides a recursive listing of a collection, or stat, metadata, and access control information for a given data object.

-**Method** : GET
+**Method**: GET

 **Parameters**
-- path : The url encoded logical path which is to be listed
+- path: The url encoded logical path which is to be listed
-- stat : Boolean flag to indicate stat information is desired
+- stat: Boolean flag to indicate stat information is desired
-- permissions : Boolean flag to indicate access control information is desired
+- permissions: Boolean flag to indicate access control information is desired
-- metadata : Boolean flag to indicate metadata is desired
+- metadata: Boolean flag to indicate metadata is desired
-- offset : number of records to skip for pagination
+- offset: number of records to skip for pagination
-- limit : number of records desired per page
+- limit: number of records desired per page

 **Example CURL Command:**
 ```